1990 Afghan coup attempt: Coup attempt

 Tanai ordered air strikes against government buildings.
 Jets flown by Afghan Air Force pilots loyal to Tanai flew in Kabul to bomb the targets, but most were repelled by the Army.
 Air Force Commander Abdul Qadir Aqa was an accomplice.
 Three rockets landed near the Presidential Palace.
 However the expected uprising by the Afghan Army didn't take place: Tanai had no direct control of troops inside Kabul.
 Tanai had sent the 15th Tank Brigade into the city to attack the Palace.
 Interior Minister Mohammad Aslam Watanjar played a major role in halting the coup plotters.
 He ordered a battalion to intercept the tanks and told his forces to capture Tanai "dead or alive".
-There was street fighting near the palace as well.
+There was street fighting near the palace as well, with the WAD-led Gard-e-Khas paramilitary force additionally playing an important role involved in suppressing the coup.
+Commandos of the defunct (since 1988) Afghan Air Assault Brigades were also recorded attempting to defuse the situation after the coup attempt failed.

 President Najibullah appeared on television at 10 p.m. the same night to prove that he was physically there and in effective control of the state apparatus.
 The President gathered the support of important Parchamite militias, including the elite Special Guard to defuse the plot.

 Najibullah later claimed that the Soviet Union offered help to defeat the coup, to which he thanked the offer and replied: "There's no need now.
 But if we face a foreign attack that will be another matter", referring to Pakistan.

 Aftermath

 In the afternoon of March 7, Tanai escaped to Bagram Air Base and fled by helicopter to Peshawar, Pakistan where he was greeted and publicly accepted as an ally by Hekmatyar.
-Eventually, he settled there in Pakistan, where he lived in exile until August 4.
+Eventually, he settled there in Pakistan.
+Tanai would later state the reason he fled to Pakistan was his only options were Iran, the Soviet Union or Pakistan, knowing the Soviets would probably turn him over and Iran was hostile to the Khalqists he decided Pakistan as Hekmatyar promised him protection.
+He lived in exile until later returning to Afghanistan.
 A general and two commanders loyal to Tanai were killed during the coup attempt.

 Najibullah grew even more suspicious of Khalqists, and thus another purge occurred, further deepening the rift between the two factions.
 In all, 127 Khalqist military officers were arrested for the attempted coup, including Sarwari and Gulabzoy.
+The commanders of the 37th Commando Brigade and the newly-established 61st Strike Regiment were also arrested, as the entire regiment took part in the coup in support of Tanai.
 Twenty-seven officers escaped and later showed up at a press conference with Hekmatyar in Peshawar.
 Former Minister of Tribal Affairs, Bacha Gul Wafadar and Minister of Civil Aviation Mohammad Hasan Sharq were among the conspirators.
 General Watanjar was awarded a four-star rank and became the new Minister of Defence following his efforts against the coup plotters.